device42/device42-docs/docs/solution-guides/jira-service-management-integration.md

     * Copy the token.
     * Return to the app and paste the token into the verification token field.

-See [Connecting to Device42 for JSM assets](/integration/external-integrations/device42-jira-assets-integration/#create-a-jira-token) for guidance on creating an external integration on Device42.
+See [Connecting to Device42 for JSM assets](/integration/external-integrations/device42-jira-assets-integration/#create-a-jira-token) for more detailed guidance on creating an external integration on Device42.

 ![](/assets/images/jsm-solution-guide/image62.png)